patternfly/patternfly-design-kit/README.md

 If something isn't working as expected with the library or template file, please file an issue in this repo and label it with "bug".
 We should be able to fix it within a couple days!

 ## Contributing to the PatternFly Design Kit
 We welcome contributions from our community of PatternFly designers.
-There are issues in the backlog that are up for grabs if not already assigned.
+Please contact Gina Doyle (@gina) on the #patternfly-design-kit channel within the patternfly.slack.com Slack workspace.
 ### Contributing a new or edited symbol
 Follow these steps:
 1. Download the library file from here: https://sketch.cloud/s/7do0P